While working on my Linux socket

 are not actually C, they are preprocessor

 directives.
-The C preprocessor is a templating language more or less.
+The C preprocessor is a templating language more or

-of it we use.
+which parts of it we use.

 I’m not entirely sure all of those includes are needed either.
 It should be possible to find out using static analysis, however I’m not exactly sure how to do it.
 Having said that, I’m pretty sure they all are needed.